barbara-liao/ajax-project/README.md

 ## Features

-- Users can search for a book.
+- Users can search for a book or author.
 - Users can view the search results.
 - Users can view the details of the books.
 - Users can add books to their bookmark list.